XioZ/ada-zalix-website/README.md

+# Team ZALIX Milestone 3

+# An Evolutionary View on The Making of Good Films

+Embark on a captivating journey through the movie industry as we delve into the heart of the movie industry—a powerhouse shaping global economics and enriching our lives.
+With a myriad of films flourishing, the quest for quality has intensified, leading to the establishment of renowned rating systems like IMDb, a cinematic authority.

+Join us in unraveling the essence of a compelling film and exploring its various facets that contribute to cinematic excellence.
+This project invites you to take a ride through the annals of movie history, tracing the evolution of people's perceptions of what constitutes a "good film."
+So fasten your seatbelts and immerse yourself in an adventure that navigates the captivating landscape of cinematic evolution.

+In order to do this , we will investigate
+1. The Impact of genre and runtime on the films rating, the evolution of perception of genres over time.
+2. Are there any sweet spots or patterns in the length of top-rated films over the years?
+Is there a significant difference in the length of good movies across genres?
+3. How has the global actor demographics changed over time in terms of ethnic background, gender and languages spoken?
+Does the demographic shift translate to more ethnically, gender and linguistically diverse movies produced over the years?
+More importantly, is a more ethnically, gender and linguistically diverse cast appreciated by the audience and directly contribute to higher movie ratings?
+4. The presence of star translate to higher ratings ?
+How has the impact of stars evolved over time in movie ratings?

+We have established a criterion for highly-rated movies, considering those with a rating surpassing 7.
+This threshold is set at approximately one standard deviation above the mean of average ratings, providing a robust benchmark for cinematic excellence.

 # 1. Genre
-In the realm of movies, genres play a crucial role in defining the stylistic and thematic elements that shape a film's identity.
+To begin with, let us take a look into __genres__, which play a crucial role in defining the stylistic and thematic elements that shape a film's identity.
 Unlike strict boundaries, many movies embrace a blend of genres, creating a rich tapestry of storytelling that transcends traditional categorizations.
 From action-packed adventures with a touch of romance to thought-provoking science fiction infused with elements of comedy, the interplay of multiple genres adds layers of complexity and intrigue to cinematic experiences.
 Whether it's a thrilling action-comedy, a romantic fantasy epic, or a crime drama with elements of mystery, the fusion of genres allows filmmakers to craft narratives that appeal to a diverse audience, offering a dynamic and ever-evolving landscape within the world of cinema.

 In our evaluation of cinematic quality, the role of genres in influencing ratings emerges as a noteworthy consideration.
 The objectives of this analysis encompass the exploration of various research questions:

 - Identification of the top 10 most prolific genres in the history of cinema.
-- Evaluation of the proportion of exemplary films within the aforementioned 10 most prolific genres, defined here as those with a rating of 7 or higher.
+- Evaluation of the proportion of exemplary films within the aforementioned 10 most prolific genres.
 - Examination of the intersection between genres and the temporal variable, aiming to identify "golden eras" marked by periods with the highest number of highly-rated films within a specific genre.
 This will be accomplished through the visualization of highly-rated movie counts per decade.
 - Scrutiny of genre combinations to discern noteworthy amalgamations during specific time periods.
 This aspect of the analysis will involve the generation of a bar chart illustrating the ratio of highly-rated movies relative to each decade.